 Every little bit helps when it comes to saving money.
 Stashing away a dollar here, investing a quarter there, it all adds up.
 Our five favorite money apps to save you money (or services) make it easy for you to fill your piggy bank.
 If we missed one that you particularly love, leave us a comment.

 1 – Billshark negotiates your bills

 If you want to lower your cable bill, most know that the only way for this to happen is to call your cable company and spend an hour on the phone with them threatening to leave.
 This strategy is often successful, but you are required to be frequently placed on hold and transferred to many different people in the process.
 In addition to cable, consumers commonly use this strategy with other service providers such as phone and Internet.

 It’s not a pleasant experience and many people rather just pay more each month than deal with the service providers directly.
-Well, I have some good news.
-Meet Billshark.
+Well, meet Billshark.

 Billshark is a bill negotiating service.
 You simply upload copies of your bills and Billshark does the dirty work for you.
 They call the service providers and negotiate the best price on your behalf.
 Their fee is 40% of whatever savings they find for you.
 If they don’t find you any savings, you owe them nothing.